JORDANGAMBA99/Power-BI-projects/US National Highway Traffic Safety Administration Dashboard Readme.md

 ## US National Highway Traffic Safety Administration Dashboard
 - You have been commissioned by the US National Highway Traffic Safety Administration to create a dashboard.
+This was a practical case study given to me at the PL 300 PowerBI Certified course Udemy.
+- Here is my report https://app.powerbi.com/groups/me/reports/7df38d37-10bd-4447-b95d-be82e3a0e2b3/524f2da37f1d9868db0a?experience=power-bi

 ### Problem Statement
 The US National Highway Traffic Safety Administration (NHTSA) has tasked you with developing a data-driven dashboard that visually represents the trends in road safety across various states from 2007 to 2018.